OOSC Childcare Voucher Information

 We accept childcare vouchers so working parents can save money on their fees!

-OOSC are currently registered to accept childcare vouchers from Edenred, Computershare Voucher Services, Care4, FairCare, South Glos, Bristol City Council, Allsave, Salary Extras, Kiddivouchers and Sodexo
+OOSC are currently registered to accept childcare vouchers from: Edenred, Computershare Voucher Services, Care4, FairCare, South Glos, Bristol City Council, Allsave, Salary Extras, Kiddivouchers, BusyBees, Fideliti and Sodexo.
+Scroll down for how to set up payments**

 What are childcare vouchers?